 You can use images with a hyperlink to create buttons:

-You can even add animated images (GIFs) to make the content more interesting:
+You can even add animated images (GIFs) to make the content more appealing:

 2. Text formatting:

 There are plenty text formatting options to help make your email template's content more attractive.

 You can use <h1>, <h2>, <h3> and so on to help you break down the content of your email into sections using headers and sub-headers:

 You can use <p> and <br> tags to separate the text in paragraphs or add a blank space between paragraphs.

 You can use the text alignment options to align the text to the right/left, centralize or justify it: